 THE BUSINESS OF PHOTOGRAPHY WORKSHOP & CONSULTATION SERVICES

-My two decades of experience in the freelance world has taught me plenty through trials and tribulations.
+My thirty years of experience in the freelance world has taught me plenty through trials and tribulations.
 The combination of my experience and research has resulted in my opinions being sought by universities and by professional photographers in regards to freelance business practices.
 I’ve also been hired as a expert witness to provide information pertaining to copyright and licensing standards in the photo industry.
 I’m a staunch believer in a photographer’s right to maintain control of his work while protecting it against unauthorized use.

 I have compiled my professional experiences navigating the freelance world for over twenty-five years into a workshop and Consultation Service that focuses on the Business of Photography.
 The workshop addresses many issues freelancers face on a daily basis including portfolio assessment and development, freelance market analysis, image licensing for revenue, copyright issues and case studies, how to effectively combat infringement, recovering lost licensing revenue, rate/term negotiations, client development tactics, digital asset management workflow, understanding agency representation, business models (LLC, Sole Proprietor, S Corp) and social media integration and workflow, to name a few.

 I’m pleased to present this workshop as a means to help educate the next generation of photographers in a rapidly evolving market.
 In addition to being deeply integrated into my regular studio lighting course at CSU Northridge, the workshop (or portions of) has been hosted by the following:

 - UCLA Extension (17 times)